Din-i Ilahi: Name

-The name Dīn-i Ilāhī literally translates to "God's Religion", "Religion of God", or "divine religion".
-According to the renowned historian Mubarak Ali, Dīn-i Ilāhī is a name that was not used in Akbar's period.
-At the time, it was called Tawhid-i-Ilāhī ("Divine Monotheism"), as it is written by Abu'l-Fazl, a court historian during the reign of Akbar.
+The name Dīn-i Ilāhī literally translates to "God's Religion", "Religion of God", or "Divine Religion".
+According to historian Mubarak Ali, Dīn-i Ilāhī is not the name that was used for the religion in Akbar's time.
+At the time, it was called Tawhid-i-Ilāhī ("Oneness of the Divine"), as it is written by Abu'l-Fazl, a court historian during the reign of Akbar.
 This name suggests a particularly monotheistic focus for Akbar's faith.
-The anonymous Dabestan-e Mazaheb uses the name Ilahíah to refer to the faith.
+The anonymous Dabestan-e Mazaheb uses the name Ilahiyya to refer to the faith.